TDHTTTT/digerini.com/src/pages/index.md

         image: images/feature1s.jpg
         image_alt: App preview on a phone and tablet
         content: >-
-          Digerini screens each unkonwn incoming call to determine if you want the call at the moment.
+          Digerini screens each unknown incoming call to determine if you want the call at the moment.
 Say goodbye to the annoying unwanted calls and voicemails.
 Rest assured, any call that are from your contact list won't be screened.
         actions:
           - label: Learn More
             url: /features